radiantlogic-v8/documentation-new/documentation/sys-admin-guide/03-front-end-settings.md

 If you would only like to support encrypted traffic over HTTPS, just set the standard HTTP port to a value of 0.

->[!warning]
->You can enable both secure and non-secure ports.
+>[!warning] You can enable both secure and non-secure ports.
 This way, clients may choose to use either one.

 Restart the RadiantOne service if changes are made to these settings.
 If RadiantOne is deployed in a cluster, the service on all nodes must be restarted.

 #### DSML, SPML, SCIM, REST (ADAP), SAML

-SCIM settings are configured in the Server Front End -> SCIM section.
+SCIM settings are configured in the Server Front End > SCIM section.

 For details on configuring and accessing RadiantOne via DSML, SPML, SCIM, and REST, please see the RadiantOne Web Services API Guide.